Deltares/hydromt_delwaq/README.rst

 Documentation
 -------------

-Learn more about hydroMT in its `online documentation <https://deltares.github.io/hydromt_plugin/>`_
+Learn more about the hydroMT_delwaq plugin in its `online documentation <https://deltares.github.io/hydromt_plugin/>`_

 Contributing
 ------------